-By tracking the performance and history of the euro (EUR), you can find the best AUD/EUR exchange rate when you want to send money to Europe.
+Learn how to find the best* AUD/EUR exchange rate when you want to send money to Europe in our guide.

 If you need to send an international money transfer to Europe, finding the best* exchange rate is critical to ensure value for money.
 However, to lock in the best* rate, you’ll need to understand how exchange rates work and be able to monitor the performance of the EUR against other global currencies.